bailey27/cppcryptfs/README.md

 You can choose to have your file names encryped using AES256-EME or not to encrypt the file names (plain text).

 You can choose between AES256-GCM or AES256-SIV (RFC 5297) for file data encryption.
 The default is AES256-GCM which is recommended.
 GCM is about twice as fast as SIV for streaming reads and writes.
-SIV was implemented in order to support a reverse mode in the future.
+SIV was implemented in order to support a reverse mode.

+If check "reverse" then you will be creating a Reverse Mode filesystem.
+See the next section in this document which is about Reverse Mode.

 When you click on the "Create" button, a gocryptfs.conf file will be created in the directory.
 Unless you choose to use plain text file names, a gocryptfs.diriv will also be created there.
 Be sure to back up these files in case they get lost or corrupted.
 You won't be able to access any of your data if something happens to gocryptfs.conf.  gocryptfs.conf will never change for the life of your filesystem unless you change the volume label (see bellow).